THE LAYMAN’S QUANT LEXICON

 Overfitting

-Overfitting occurs when a statistical model is too complex, capturing noise in the training data instead of the underlying pattern.
-It performs well on the training data but poorly on new, unseen
+Overfitting occurs when a statistical model is too complex, fitting noise in training data instead of underlying patterns.

-Pair trading is a market-neutral trading strategy that matches a long position with a short position in two highly correlated stocks or other financial instruments.
-The idea is that when the two
+A market-neutral trading strategy that pairs a long position with a short position in two highly correlated securities, profiting from their price convergence.

 Path-Dependent Options